ENERGY STAR® Solar Thermal Water Heating System

 • Use the collected solar energy to heat your water

-• Store any extra energy for use later when you need it
+• Store any extra energy for use later when you need it.

 solar water heating loop diagram